wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 <iframe src="http://youtube.com/embed/AOT29ZTtZAA" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 #### Artists
-Andrew Neil Hayes · Daniel & Clara · Dominique Savitri Baron-Bonarjee · Kellie Colbert · melissandre varin · Niya B · Sebastian H-W · hosted by Peader Kirk · <small>*Artists subject to change.*</small>
+Andrew Neil Hayes · Daniel & Clara · Dominique Savitri Baron-Bonarjee · Kellie Colbert · melissandre varin · Niya B · Sebastian H-W · hosted by Peader Kirk

 An informal online platform for artists to beta test new work, live from their homes — to get a feel for it, see [July](/current/2020-domestic/july)'s <a href="http://youtu.be/IUNv7CARKLU" target="_blank">live stream</a>.
 To participate in a *future* Domestic, see <a href="http://domesticmcr.posthaven.com" target="_blank">here</a>.